Organic soya lecithin

 Preparation:

-In a small bowl, mix the soya lecithin powder with warm water.
+In a small bowl, mix soya lecithin powder with warm water.
 Stir until the powder is completely dissolved.
-It may take a few minutes, so be patient.
+This may take a few minutes, so be patient.

 In a separate bowl, mix the organic virgin olive oil, balsamic vinegar, garlic (if using) and mustard.

-Slowly pour the melted soya lecithin mixture into the bowl with the oil, vinegar and remaining ingredients.
+Slowly pour the melted soya lecithin mixture into the bowl with the oil, vinegar and the rest of the ingredients.
 Keep pouring the mixture to make sure the sauce emulsifies properly.
 Whisk until the sauce thickens and becomes creamy.
 Add salt and pepper.

 If you like, you can also adjust the acidity or sweetness of the sauce by adding more balsamic vinegar or a little honey.